-- "Dedicated Web Services" below - "Step-by-Step Cluster Configuration Process" below - "Connecting to Multiple SM Processes" on page 120
+- "Dedicated Web Services" below - "Step-by-Step Cluster Configuration Process" on the next page - "Connecting to Multiple SM Processes" on page 129

 Dedicated Web Services

 A Service Manager system configured for vertical or horizontal scaling uses a load balancer to redirect client connection requests to an available SM process.
 However, most Web Services clients cannot handle a redirect request and will fail if they use the SM load balancer as the endpoint URL.